 At such times, additional means are needed to bolster the connection of each individual to the nation.

 In an earlier age, Divine Providence provided a means to watch over humanity and its moral obligations.
-After the sin of Adam and Eve, the distinction between right and wrong became less obvious, and commitments to family and community less binding.
+After the sin of Adam and Eve, the distinction between right and wrong became blurred, and commitments to family and community were less binding.

 The punishments meted out after Adam’s sin — “I will greatly increase your anguish and your pregnancy.
 With anguish you will give birth to children...
 You will derive food from [the land] with anguish all the days of your life” (Gen. 3:16-17) — these were not arbitrary punishments.
 They were meant to protect and strengthen the family unit.
 By increasing the difficulty in bringing children into the world and providing for them, they reinforced the natural love of parents for their children.
 More invested in their children, fathers and mothers would be more willing to suffer the burdens of raising children until they become independent.